 Remember that God does everything for a reason.
 Stop sitting there acting like you've got nothing to do.
-You have been given the elements to create a foundation that hell can't even penetrate.
+You have been given the elements to create the home that hell can't even penetrate.
 Now, chop chop!
-Get the cement out and start laying those bricks down already!
+Get the tools out and start laying those bricks down already!

 Until next time...